 She chose to provide such a sensual environment (pleasing to the senses).
 And she is highly professional and always booked.
 People love her and her massage.

 Actually I should have written this in the past tense because she is not alive anymore.
 But anyone who was ever touched by her will always remember her beautiful, sensual, loving and totally professional touch.
 And her reputation will live a lot longer than her physical body did.

 In contrast, all I remember about the Gellert therapist is that he was big and strong, and that I was glad when the massage was over.
 I told myself that it must have been good for me, but in the case of my therapist friend I did not need to convince myself.

 I understand my colleague’s reservations about the sensual aspects of massage.
-As far as I am concerned, I have decided to live up to my truth in my professional practice.
-I love to receive massage that feels sensual, and my clients love it too.
+As far as I am concerned, I have decided to live up to my truth in my professional Thai Massage practice.
+I love to receive massage that feels sensual and is professional at the same time, and my clients love it too.

 When the therapist is totally clear in his or her mind about the distinction between the sensuality versus the sexuality in massage, then in my experience it will never be an issue for the client either.

 Lumping the two concepts together as if they were the same is like ‘throwing the baby out with the bath water’.
 Denying that massage is pleasing to the senses, and therefore sensual, or insisting on a purely ‘clinical’ massage, eliminates the main reason why people go to a massage therapist – they want to FEEL better.
 They don’t just want their dopamine levels adjusted or their circulation improved.